 UK has strong policies against trafficking and modern slavery.
 The National Referral Mechanism (NRM) is a framework for identifying and referring potential victims of modern slavery and ensuring they receive the appropriate support.
 More information can be found here.

 If you are a victim of trafficking or torture, there are many different charities that will be able to support and assist.
 A few include:

-If you are considering returning to your country of origin, you can seek advice and assistance from the Central Voluntary Departure team at the Home Office to facilitate your return.
+If you are considering returning to your country of origin, you can seek advice and assistance from the Voluntary Returns Service at the Home Office to facilitate your return.
 This service is available for asylum seekers, refused asylum seekers and irregular migrants, but is unavailable to those who are in detention.